Nikki Haley praises Trump’s ‘strong’ CPAC speech after rebuking him weeks earlier

 Haley’s praise and criticism of Trump underscores her apparent strategy of showcasing the achievements of the Trump administration while criticizing Trump’s efforts to upend his presidential election defeat to now-President Joe Biden and his encouragement of those who stormed the Capitol.

-A Republican strategist in the former ambassador and governor's obit tells Fox News that "Haley realizes that the liberal media blows up any and all Republican criticism of President Trump, attempting to push a GOP civil war.
+A Republican strategist in the former ambassador and governor's orbit tells Fox News that "Haley realizes that the liberal media blows up any and all Republican criticism of President Trump, attempting to push a GOP civil war.
 She’s not going to play that game."

 "She parts company when she thinks it’s warranted, but she supports the large majority of Trump policies and applauds his message of GOP unity.
 That unity is essential for defeating the extremes we are seeing from the left," noted the strategist, who asked to remain anonymous to speak more freely.